 The Karl Gustav Nieritz Library

 Volumes 1, 2, 3, 4, 5, 6, 7, and 8 are now available (each volume contains on average 3 different books by Nieritz)....
 Please at least order the first volume and see how wonderful these books are.

-Please consider the below for yourselves, your children and grandchildren, homeschool group, church library, Christian school library, even your local public library, etc.
+Please consider the below for yourselves, your children and grandchildren, homeschool group, church library, Christian school library, even to donate to your local public library, etc.

 I am reading each and every one of these as I produce them and they are captivating and delightful, and each seems better than the previous; children's Protestant novels, based partly on European history, embedded with Scripture and moral principles.
 I think that I have now read more children's books as an adult than I did as a child.
 These are pre-teen and up, I imagine.